lawrab/nixos-config/README.md

 - Mixing stable and unstable packages is generally safe
 - Unstable packages may occasionally break during updates
-- The system prioritizes stability for core components while allowing flexibility for user applications
+- The system prioritises stability for core components while allowing flexibility for user applications

 ---